sandratoh/MediMe/README.md

 #### React Front End

+1. Fork this repository, and clone your fork of the repository

-In one terminal, `cd` into `react-front-end` and install the dependencies with `npm install`
+2. In one terminal, `cd` into `react-front-end` and install the dependencies with `npm install`

-Once the dependencies are installed, run `npm start`
+3. Once the dependencies are installed, run `npm start`

-In your browser, go to `localhost:3001`
+4. In your browser, go to `localhost:3001`

-Sign up for your MediMe account!
+5. Sign up for your MediMe account!

 #### Express Back End

-In the second terminal, `cd` into `express-back-end` and install the dependencies with `npm install`
+1. In the second terminal, `cd` into `express-back-end` and install the dependencies with `npm install`

-Once the dependencies are installed, run `npm start` to start the server
+2. Once the dependencies are installed, run `npm start` to start the server

 ## Dependencies